scds/dash23-24/image-classification.md

 Amirreza is a Master’s student in the Electrical and Computer Engineering department of McMaster University with 8 years of experience in different programming languages.

+## Workshop Preparation

+Access the Python file mentioned in the workshop on Google Colab: [Google Colab Python file](https://drive.google.com/file/d/1qUgWCd4tRNOQt5gKYJldm40evkw-ljxk/edit)

+{: .warning }
+If you want to save your changes, make a copy of the file first by going to `File` > `Save a copy in Drive`.

 ## Workshop Recording

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/005abbbf-b1c3-4043-a119-9ff3ae706f39/public"></iframe>